Readiness check first

 What is still uncertain, out of scope, or not claimed.

-The safe bounded change to prove first, with the PR reviewer surface checked against the evidence where the evidence supports it.
+The safe bounded change to run first, with the PR reviewer surface checked against the evidence where the evidence supports it.

 Recommended next step

-3. Choose a safe, bounded first governed change where suitable.
+3. Run one safe, bounded governed change together.

 After the report